 This course extends students' knowledge of leadership theory to analyze case studies in leadership.
 Cases are drawn largely from film, both fiction and non-fiction, and lessons are applied to a modern business context.
 Prerequisite: BSAD 361.
 Three credits.
-Not offered 2020-2021.

 467 Leading Change: The Challenge of Creating and Sustaining Organizational Change